michael2012z/BitBible/markdown/KJV/files/Isa.md

 14. And judgment is turned away backward, and justice standeth afar off: for truth is fallen in the street, and equity cannot enter.

-15. Yea, truth faileth; and he that departeth from evil maketh himself a prey: and the Lord saw it, and it displeased him that there was no judgment.maketh…: or, is accounted madit displeased…: Heb. it was evil in his eyes
+15. Yea, truth faileth; and he that departeth from evil maketh himself a prey: and the Lord saw it, and it displeased him that there was no judgment.

 16. And he saw that there was no man, and wondered that there was no intercessor: therefore his arm brought salvation unto him; and his righteousness, it sustained him.

 17. For he put on righteousness as a breastplate, and an helmet of salvation upon his head; and he put on the garments of vengeance for clothing, and was clad with zeal as a cloke.

-18. According to their deeds, accordingly he will repay, fury to his adversaries, recompence to his enemies; to the islands he will repay recompence.deeds: Heb. recompences
+18. According to their deeds, accordingly he will repay, fury to his adversaries, recompence to his enemies; to the islands he will repay recompence.

 19. So shall they fear the name of the Lord from the west, and his glory from the rising of the sun.
-When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him.lift…: or, put him to flight
+When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him.

 20. And the Redeemer shall come to Zion, and unto them that turn from transgression in Jacob, saith the Lord.